-By default the pipeline of the FPU is purely combinatorial (FPU\\\LAT = 0).
-In this case FPU instructions latency is the same than simple ALU operations (except FP multicycle DIV/SQRT ones).
+By default the pipeline of the FPU is purely combinatorial ( $FPU_LAT = 0$ ).
+In this case FPU instructions latency is the same than simple ALU operations (except multicycle FDIV/FSQRT ones).
 But as FPU operations are much more complex than ALU ones, maximum achievable frequency is much lower than ALU one when FPU is enabled.

 If this can be fine for low frequency systems, it is possible to indicate how many pipeline registers are instantiated in the FPU to reach higher target frequency.
-This is done with FPU\\\LAT CV32E40P parameters setting to perfectly fit target frequency.
+This is done by adjusting FPU\\\LAT CV32E40P parameters setting to perfectly fit target frequency.

 It should be noted that any additional pipeline register is impacting FPU instructions latency and could cause performances degradation depending of applications using Floating-Point operations.

 Those pipeline registers are all added at the end of the FPU pipeline with all operators before them.
 Optimal frequency is only achievable using automatic retiming commands in implementation tools.
-This can be achieved with the following command for Synopsys Design Compiler: "set\optimize\registers true -designs [get\object\name [get\designs "\cv32e40p\fp\wrapper\"]]".
+As an exemple, this can be done for Synopsys® Design Compiler with the following command:

+"set\optimize\registers true -designs [get\object\name [get\designs "\cv32e40p\fp\wrapper\"]]".